-The router can provide a maximum of four WAN ports.
+You can configure up to four WAN ports for your network.
 Each WAN port has its own internet connection, providing link backup and load balancing.

 LAN

 For LAN configuration, you can configure the LAN IP address and DHCP (Dynamic Host Configuration Protocol) server.
 With its DHCP server enabled, the router can automatically assign IP addresses to hosts in the LAN.